 Wildlife appeals to people across the globe.
 About 0.5% of those with this major are international students.
 The most popular countries for students from outside the country are:

 How Much Do Wildlife Management Majors Make?

 The median early-career salary of wildlife management students with a bachelor’s degree is $24,000 a year according to 2017-2018 data from the U.S. Department of Education.
 During this timeframe, most salaries fell between $22,050 (25th percentile) and $26,500 (75th percentile).

 We don’t know for sure if all of these people took jobs related to wildlife so take that into consideration.

 Average salaries range from $59,260 to $67,760 (25th to 75th percentile) for careers related to wildlife.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Wildlife Management

-Some degrees associated with wildlife may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with wildlife require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.

 Find out what the typical degree level is for wildlife careers below.